Meningococcal Conjugate Vaccine

 What should I do for a serious allergic response to the meningococcal conjugate vaccine?

-Tell caregivers that you received the MCV.
+Tell healthcare providers that you received the MCV.
 Tell them the date and time it was given.
 Call 911 if you have any of the following signs and symptoms of a serious allergic reaction:

 - Redness or swelling of the face